nmcguinness/GD4-3DGD-IntroToMaterials-Labs/Labs/HLSL/Lab8_ChromaticAberration.md

 This returns the current pixel’s screen-space UV in the range [0, 1].

+###  Access the Scene Texture
+1. Add a **SceneTexture** node.
+2. Set **Scene Texture Id → PostProcessInput0**

+This gives you access to the final rendered scene images your filter will operate on.

 ## 4. Add Chromatic Aberration Parameters

 Add the following **Scalar Parameters** to control your effect: